On My Easel...

 • My Snapshots Series of tiny oil paintings on Arches oil paper is an ongoing series that I originally started as a way to break a creative block.
 In this series, I experiment with different color and texture combinations.
 Formatted to resemble old-school instant photos, these tiny paintings aren’t meant to be perfect compositions, but represent “in-the-moment” ideas that are forming as I work: Snapshots!

 • As I work on new ideas, I find my self painting more and more Snapshots.
-I hang them up in my studio, and these tiny paintings work their magic, sparking ideas for new artwork!
+I hang them up in my studio, and these tiny paintings work their magic, sparking ideas for new artwork.

 law dictionary project